blues/sparrow-reference-web-app/README.md

 ./dev.db.persistent.sh # Start a database with data that persists after stopping and starting again.
 ```

+On Windows you may need to `Allow access` when the Windows Defender Firewall
+asks you to allow `com.docker.backend.exe`.

 ```sh
 $ ./dev.db.persistent.sh
 ... elided ...